vercel/title-site/README.md

 # title site

-This is the website for [title](https://github.com/zeit/title).
+This is the website for [title](https://github.com/vercel/title).
 It correctly capitalizes your titles as per [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
-Furthermore, all of ZEIT's product names are capitalized properly as well.
+Furthermore, all of Vercel's product names are capitalized properly as well.

 ## Contributing